Lintarierick/Phase-3-Project/README.md

 The project's aim is to:

-Find the most significant predictors of churn to uncover meaningful patterns that can inform the likelihood of customer churn Create Machine Learning based predictive models that can show likelihood of a customer leaving the services of SyriaTel Company.
+Find the most significant predictors of churn to uncover meaningful patterns that can inform the likelihood of customer churn Create Machine Learning based predictive models that can show the likelihood of a customer leaving the services of Syriatel Company.
 Inform of targeted preventive measures to retain customers.